 Examples of funding requests and projects that builds capacity that qualify:

-• Acquiring traditional cultural attire, equipment, and tools that organizations need in order to continue teaching ecological knowledge that is embedded in our arts, dances, and cultural traditions.
+Acquiring resources such as traditional cultural attire, equipment, and tools that organizations need in order to continue engaging in teaching ecological knowledge that is embedded in our arts, dances, and cultural traditions.

-• Provide fresh food and increase community education on gardening practices and harvesting skills by establishing community gardens or family gardens.
+Provide fresh food and increase community education on gardening practices and harvesting skills through establishing community gardens or family gardens.

-• Implementing an intergenerational knowledge-sharing project about traditional and land-based cultural foods and the impact of migration, displacement, and climate change on our access to and knowledge about these foods.
+Implementing an intergenerational knowledge sharing project about traditional and land-based cultural foods and the impact of migration, displacement, and climate change on our access and knowledge about these foods.

 WHO CAN APPLY?